 It’s totally inexcusable that women are suffering trying to live through this without being informed of the treatment options out there.

 For me and my family HRT was the right choice combined with a healthy lifestyle, but it’s important to do what’s best for YOU.
 Every woman's journey through this new season is going to be as unique as they are.

 Do your research, talk to your female family members, your BFF, your partner, and even your kiddos.
 YES!
 Let them know what’s going on - I mean you don’t have to give them the intimate details, but if we want to stop putting shame behind the M word then we have to make it an open, honest discussion.
 I want my daughters to be informed about all things related to their health, that includes puberty, pregnancy, menopause, and treatment options, but I also want my son to know because he’ll have a wife someday that will need him to be kind and supportive when she begins to experience these midlife changes herself.

-And please . . . if you have any questions about treatment options, what bloodwork you need, questions to ask you doctor, or lifestyle changes that are going to help minimize those perimenopause symptoms, please BOOK A FREE DISCOVERY CALL!!
+And please . . . if you have any questions about treatment options, what blood work you need, questions to ask your doctor, or lifestyle changes that are going to help minimize those perimenopause symptoms, please BOOK A FREE DISCOVERY CALL!!

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.